-As at September 30, 2022 and March 31, 2022, the Company's derivative assets and derivative liabilities measured at fair value on a recurring basis are within Level 2 of the fair value hierarchy.
+As at September 30, 2023 and March 31, 2023, the Company's derivative assets and derivative liabilities measured at fair value on a recurring basis are within Level 2 of the fair value hierarchy.
 Debt and interest payable, which are not measured at fair value but for which fair values are disclosed, are within Level 2 of the fair value hierarchy.
-Finance receivables, which are not measured at fair value but for which fair values are disclosed, are within Level 3 of the fair value hierarchy.
+Finance receivables, which are not measured at fair value but for which fair value but for which fair values are disclosed, are within Level 3 of the fair value hierarchy.
 Securitization financial assets and financial liability (i.e. securitization liabilities), which are not measured at fair value but for which fair values are disclosed, are within Level 3 of the fair value hierarchy.